 Toilet training is a tricky business, and accidents are common.
-But, some parents are faced with something puzzling: their child is pooping in their pants way after toilet training is passed (like age four and up).
-And it’s not because of a stomach bug or food poisoning.
-It might, however, be due to a little-known diagnosis: encopresis.
+But what if your child still poops in his pants way after toilet training is passed (like age four and up), and it’s not because of a stomach bug or food poisoning?
+It might be due to a little-known diagnosis: encopresis.

 Encopresis is the leakage of poop.
 It’s involuntary and usually due to a constipation issue.
 And while the treatment is involved, there is relief available for both you and your child.